Samar962/INDUCTION-EXPERIENCE-FROM-ME/README.md

 - The lecture was taken by <b>Mr. Manpreet singh</b> sir.
 He had a huge knowlegde about the <b>FITNESS OF A ENGINNERS</B>.
 He also described about the <b>GYM</b>.
 What are the benefits of the <b>GYM</b>.
 He explained about it briefly with us.
 He also explained about the types of protien like <b>WHEY PROTIENS</b>  etc. Many students asked their quesions in auditorium.

 ### 11:00am to 12:30pm
 - The lecture was taken by the head of  <b>NCC</b>.
 He was <b>BRIGADIER</B> His name was <b>P.S CHEEMA </B>.
 He explained breifly about the NCC.
 He motivated the students to join NCC.
 Which will be very helpful in future.
 NCC will be helful for those students.
 Who wants to join <b>ARMY AND AIR FORCE</b> in future.
 Many reels were displayed on the auditorium screen.
-So that number of students were join in <b>NCC</b> so that they fullfiled their dreams in life.

 ### 12:30pm to 01:30pm
-- It's a time of the break.
+- It's break time .
 A brief escape for nourishment and relaxation.

 ### 01:30pm to 02:30pm
-- The lecture was taken by senior of college.
+- The lecture was taken by senior's of college.
 They also shared many new information with us.
-Each students gave his interview in this lecture.
-She gave us information about the <b>causmic club</b>.
+Each students gave his introduction in this lecture.
+They gave us information about the <b>causmic club</b>.

 ### 02:30pm to 03:30pm
 - The lecture was taken by <b>JASPREET INGH</b> sir.
-He was the teacher of the <b>PHYSICS</b>.
+He was the lecturer of the <b>PHYSICS</b>.
 He had a expert knowledge in physics.
 He also explained about the <b>electromatives force, optical fiber, semiconductor, superconductor</b>.HE told us about the meaning and defination of word <b>physics</b>.